ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

-With this code the `doWhatYouKnowBest` feeling is gone forever.
+With this code, the `doWhatYouKnowBest` feeling is gone forever.
 A
-programmer needs to learn a completely new API for implementing OONI
+programmer needs to learn an entirely new API for implementing OONI
 measurements (unless they want to hack at the `netx` or `netxlite` library level).

-Crucially, we still have the same post processing pain we had originally
+Crucially, we still have the same post-processing pain we had with netx.
+There
-with netx.
-There is always a "now we figured out what happened" step
+is always a "now we figured out what happened" step
 that runs over a full trace.

 Also, very importantly: debugging was hard with the original netx